 He toured India with the Delhi Daredevils IPL team in April and May 2012 then again in in the Champions League in October 2012.
 Yoga for Cricket marks the start of Yoga for Sports – a Jim Harrington Yoga initiative.

 When in Capetown, Jim is working on 200hr and 500hr Yoga Teacher Training programs, teaching advanced workshops for yoga teachers and practitioners, running retreats in spectacular settings, and developing specialised yoga programs for athletes and sportspeople.

 Jim conducted his first yoga retreat in a nature reserve in 2003, and takes great pleasure in the combining the effect of yoga and idylic locations.
-Since 2003 retreat locations have ranged from the scenic Cape hinterland, to exotic hills of Bali in Indonesia.
+Since 2003 retreat locations have ranged from the scenic Cape hinterland, the majestic Himalayas, to the exotic hills of Bali in Indonesia.